homeproapp/realtorapp-server/docs/error-codes.md

 ---

+## System Error Codes

+### SYS_E001
+**Description**: Unhandled exception occurred **Details**: An unexpected error occurred while processing the request.
+The full exception details are logged server-side for debugging.
+**User Message**: "An unexpected error occurred" **HTTP Status**: 500

+---

 ## Usage

 When debugging authentication issues:
 1. Check the error code in the API response
 2. Reference this document to understand the specific issue
 3. Investigate the corresponding validation logic in `UserValidationMiddleware`

+When debugging system errors:
+1. Check the error code in the API response
+2. Review server logs for the detailed exception stack trace
+3. The logs include the request path, HTTP method, and authenticated user (if applicable)